QuantLet/XFG3/XFGHistWealthD/README.md

 Published in : Applied Quantitative Finance

-Description : 'Generates 3 histgrams of wealth distribution for Bitcion and Auroracoin.'
+Description : Generates 3 histgrams of wealth distribution for Bitcion and Auroracoin.

-Keywords : 'power law, bitcoin, crypto, currency, index, wealth distribution'
+Keywords : power law, bitcoin, crypto, currency, index, wealth distribution

 See also :